Trade Policy and Structural Change: Two-country Model

-where $\mu_H$ denotes the ratio of tariff revenue to labor income and is given by $\mu_H = \widetilde{T}_H/(w_H L_H)$.\footnote{Strictly speaking, the second term in \eqref{eq: dln(C/L)}, $d\ln \mu_H = d\mu_H/\mu_H$, is not defined at zero tariff (zero revenue).
-However, the discussion in the text also goes through in this case.} An increase in tariffs in Home reduces import demand there and raises Home's export price relative to its import price to maintain balanced trade.
-This leads to a higher relative wage in Home, which \citet{Matsuyama2019} refers to as the terms-of-trade effect in terms of production factors.
-This mechanism ensures that the first term in \eqref{eq: dln(C/L)} is positive, $d\ln w_H>0$.
+The first term captures revenue gains, proportional to the share of Home's expenditure spent on Foreign varieties in the manufacturing sector.
+The second term captures the welfare loss from a higher aggregate price index.
+Using \eqref{eq: P_n}, we can further decompose it as follows: { } where $\overline{\epsilon}_H = \sum_j \omega_H^j \epsilon^j$.
+In moving from the second to the third line, we use $d\ln C_H^j = [\sigma \overline{\epsilon}_H + (1-\sigma)\epsilon^j]d\ln C_H$ (see \eqref{eq: dC_n^j/dE_n} and the discussion therein).
+The first two terms in the last line, (a) and (b), capture changes in the sectoral price indices.
+An increase in tariffs in Home is likely to reduce import demand there and raise Home's export price relative to its import price, or equivalently lower Foreign's export price relative to its import price, to maintain balanced trade.
+With our choice of num{\'e}raire such that $w_H=1$, this adjustment leads to a lower relative wage in Foreign, $d\ln w_F/d\ln (1+\tau^m)<0$, which \citet{Matsuyama2019} refers to as the terms-of-trade effect in terms of production factors.
+We can show that this is indeed the case and thus term (a) is negative under symmetric sectoral productivities and non-tariff trade barriers, $A_H^j=A_H$, $A_F^j=A_F$ and $d_{ni}^j=d_{ni}$ for all $j$.

-In addition, if the tariff rises from a sufficiently low level, it increases the ratio of tariff revenue to labor income and makes the second term in \eqref{eq: dln(C/L)} positive, $\mu_H d\ln \mu_H/(1+\mu_H)>0$.
-A further tariff increase, however, reduces Home's imports significantly, so that the second term turns from positive to negative at some point, $\mu_H d\ln \mu_H/(1+\mu_H)<0$.

-In the case of homothetic CES, the aggregate price index always increases with tariffs and thus the third term in \eqref{eq: dln(C/L)} is always negative: $-d\ln P_H<0$, for the obvious reason that tariffs make the imported varieties more expensive and thus raise the sectoral price indices constituting the aggregate price index.
-In the case of nonhomothetic CES, however, the aggregate price index may fall with tariffs and the third term in \eqref{eq: dln(C/L)} can be positive: $-d\ln P_H>0$, if the income elasticity of manufacturing demand is sufficiently high such that $\epsilon^m=1 > \overline{\epsilon}_H$.\footnote{The change in the aggregate price index in Home is given by